Eulace Peacock

 He became a rival to Jesse Owens in many sprinting competitions.
 He broke the high school record in the long jump the same day it was bettered by Owens.
 "I had that record for two hours."
-He attended Temple University in Philadelphia where he became a member of Alpha Phi Alpha fraternity.
+He attended Temple University in Philadelphia where he became a member of Alpha Phi Alpha.
+Competing for the Temple Owls track and field program, he set school records in the long jump and sprints that lasted over 50 years.
 Peacock won the Amateur Athletic Union (AAU) outdoor pentathlon championship six times, in 1934, 1935, 1937, and from 1943 through 1945.

 He was a sprinting prodigy, who bested the notable prodigy of his time, Owens, on several occasions.
 A victory by Peacock over Owens in a July 1935 meet in Lincoln, Nebraska led The New York Times to say that "Peacock's star still is in the ascendancy" under the headline "Peacock's Victories Over Owens Project Duel for Olympic Fame" After pulling a hamstring muscle, he was unable to qualify for the 1936 Summer Olympics in Berlin, Germany.

 In 1942 he served in the United States Coast Guard; in later years he opened a liquor store and a car-rental business.
 He stayed connected with athletics by officiating at championship events and Olympic qualifying trials.
 He has been honored by a number of athletic bodies, including the National Track and Field Hall of Fame.

 Peacock died of Alzheimer's disease at age 82 in Yonkers, New York and was interred in Kensico Cemetery in Valhalla, NY.